 Mime::Type.register "application/json", :json, %w( text/x-json application/jsonrequest )

-The Mime::Type.register method takes arguments at most and the last are optional.
+The Mime::Type.register method takes five arguments at most and the last three are optional.

-The first is the principal mime typehe second argument is the extension of the file.
+The first argument is the principal mime type.

+The second argument is the extension of the file.

-The argument optional is a collection of alternative mime-types for that extension.
+The third argument, optional, is a collection of alternative mime-types for that extension.

-The argument is a collection of alternative extensions for the registered mime type.
+The fourth argument, optional, is a collection of alternative extensions for the registered mime type.

-And the last argument is a Boolean indicat whether to look up the mime type.
+And the last argument, optional, is a Boolean, which indicate whether to look up the mime type.

-Now that we know this we also know how we could potentially add other extensions like .pdf or .xls to be recognized and rendered by the controller.
+Now that we know this, we also know how we could potentially add other extensions like .pdf or .xls to be recognized and rendered by the controller.

-7..2.
+7.4.2.
 Reaching your actions through routing